 However, if you have the money available, our research shows that over time you could be better off investing your full ISA allowance – or as much as you can afford to – as early in the tax year as possible.

-That way you can immediately start to benefit from compound returns, and the tax benefits and investment returns can mount up year on year as your portfolio grows.
+That way you can immediately start to benefit from compound returns, and the tax benefits and investment returns can mount up year-on-year.

 Invest early and reap the rewards

-In April 1999 the ISA came into existence and for nearly 20 years UK savers and investors have been able to help their money go a little further with the annual tax-free benefits.
-If you’d contributed £6,000 to a medium-risk stocks and shares ISA on the first day of each tax year since 6th April 1999, you could have accrued £6,756 in additional returns compared to if you’d waited until 5th April the following year.
+It’s been 20 years since the ISA first came into being.
+Since April 1999, UK savers and investors have been able to help their money go a little further with the annual tax-free benefits.
+If you’d contributed £6,000 to a medium-risk stocks and shares ISA on the first day of each tax year since 6th April 1999, you could have accrued £7,297 more than if you’d waited until 5th April the following year.

 It still pays to invest regularly